m4ttsch/omscs-notes-notes/computer-networks/routing.md

 That is, the minimum cost path from `x` to `y` through some intermediate node `c` is the node `v` that minimizes the cost between `x` and `v` and the already known shortest-cost path between `v` and `y`.

-The solution to this equation for all destinations `y` in the topology is `x`’s forwarding table.
+The solution to this equation for all destinations `y` in the topology is `x`'s forwarding table.

 ## Example of Distance Vector Routing
 ### Example 1